-- 701. Microbiology of Infectious Diseases.
+- 704. Microbiology of Infectious Diseases.
 (3) An in-depth study of the role of microbial agents in host-parasite interactions.
 The course includes a survey of the basic properties of bacteria, viruses, fungi, and parasites.
 The pathways leading from exposure to successful infection to disease are examined.
-Specific examples of major pathogens and the diseases they cause are discussed in detail in the context of clinical situations employing the problem-based learning format. - 702.
-Fundamentals of Virology.
-(4) Lecture course that deals with basic aspects of structure, replication, and pathogenesis of animal viruses.
-Intended for all graduate students in microbiology and immunology to provide in-depth coverage of these areas.
-P-BICM. - 703.
-Fundamentals of Bacteriology.
-(4) Lecture course that deals with basic aspects of bacterial structure, physiology, genetics, and pathogenesis.
-Intended for all graduate students in microbiology and immunology to provide in-depth coverage of these areas.
-P-Biochemistry.
+Specific examples of major pathogens and the diseases they cause are discussed in detail in the context of clinical situations employing the problem-based learning format.
+P-POI. - 707.

-- 705. Biochemistry I. (4) See Biochemistry and Molecular Biology. - 705.
-Fundamentals of Immunology.
-(4) Focuses on the cellular, biochemical, and molecular aspects of innate, cellular and humoral immunity.
-Intended for all graduate students in microbiology and immunology, and provides in-depth coverage of these areas. - 707.
 Scientific Methodology.
 (1) Instruction in the scientific method as applied to basic research in bacteriology, virology, and immunology and microbial pathogenesis.
 Examples from the scientific literature are used to provide practical training in effective oral communication and expository scientific writing.
 P-POI. - 711.
 Tutorial in Medical Microbiology.
 (1-3) Guided reading and discussion of the pathogenesis of infectious diseases. - 716.
 Practical Statistics in Microbiology and Immunology.
 (1) Provides a practical introduction to the application of statistical methods commonly required for studies in bacteriology, virology, and immunology.
 Consists of a mixture of lectures and in-class exercises based on problems drawn from current research in the department.
 Topics include sampling principles, descriptive statistics, parametric and non-parametric tests, one-way analysis of variance, contingency tables, linear regression, and power calculations.
-Emphasis is on recognizing and applying the appropriate methods. - 719, 720.
+Emphasis is on recognizing and applying the appropriate methods.
+P-POI. - 719, 720.
 Research in Microbiology.
 (Credit to be arranged.) - 721, 722.
 Teacher Training.
 (0) Advanced graduate students give a lecture in their areas of specialization in one of the graduate courses offered by the department.
-P-Advanced standing. - 731.
-Molecular Biology.
-(3) Survey of the fundamentals of molecular biology.
-Included are fundamentals of microbial genetics and discussions of nucleic acid structure and mutagenesis, DNA replication and recombination, transcription and control of gene expression and protein translation.
-The introduction is followed by an advanced treatment of these topics and discussions of mammalian genetics and immunogenetics with emphasis on current trends in research.
-P or C-BICM 705. - 732.
-Molecular Cell Biology.
-(3) Detailed lectures surveying cellular processes including protein and RNA trafficking, cytoskeletal structure and function, macromolecular turnover, solute transport, signaling pathways, cell stress and death pathways, cell proliferation and transformation, stem cell biology, and tissue engineering.
-Lectures also cover modern techniques for cell imaging and analyses.
-Also listed as BICM 732, MOGN 732, and PATH 732 - 749, 750.
+P-Advanced standing. - 749, 750.
 Advanced Topics in Microbiology and Immunology.
 (2) Seminar course dedicated to the analysis of current research literature on the fundamental biochemical and molecular processes involved in the growth, differentiation, and functions of bacteria, viruses, and eukaryotic cells.
 The course not only provides the student with experience in literature analysis, but also offers a broad exposure to timely and important themes and principles that link the disciplines of microbiology, virology, and immunology.
 P-biochemistry, microbiology, immunology, and virology.